ngaller/ng-blocks/README.md

         sdataServiceProvider.configure({sdataUri: 'http://localhost/sdata/slx/dynamic/-/'});
     });

 Then sdata service needs to be logged in before calling the actual methods.
-The bundled authenticationService may be used to get a better error reporting, or the sdataService 'setAuthenticationParameters' may be called directly, or the username and password may be passed at the same time the sdataUri is:
+The bundled sdataAuthenticationService may be used to get a better error reporting, or the sdataService 'setAuthenticationParameters' may be called directly, or the username and password may be passed at the same time the sdataUri is:

     sdataServiceProvider.configure({sdataUri: ..., username: 'admin', password: ''});